Influencers-Club/n8n-nodes-influencersclub/README.md

 # n8n-nodes-influencersclub

-Official n8n nodes for Influencers Club enrichment and discovery API.
+Official n8n node for Influencers Club enrichment and discovery API.

 ## 🚀 Overview

-This repository provides four official n8n nodes for Influencers Club:
+This repository provides an official n8n node for Influencers Club with four operations:

 - **Enrich by Email**: Takes an email address and enriches it with public social data, including possible usernames, followers, profile links, bio, and other social metrics.
 This is useful if you have a list of customer or subscriber emails and want to find their social presence and additional profile information.